-Jeffery B. Allen James E. Brush Josh C. Cox, Jr. Todd R. Fry Allan J. Hemphill Ronald A. Metcalfe Richard E. Pope Nicholas J. Rado Marshall T. Reynolds John W. Wright
+Jeffery B. Allen James E. Brush Josh C. Cox, Jr. Bridget M. Doherty Todd R. Fry Allan J. Hemphill Ronald A. Metcalfe Richard E. Pope Nicholas J. Rado Marshall T. Reynolds John W. Wright

-- 2. To approve an advisory (non-binding) resolution concerning the Bank's executive compensation. - 3.
-To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2016. - 4.
+- 2. To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2017. - 3.
 To consider and transact such other business as may properly be brought before the meeting.

-Shareholders of record at the close of business on July 5, 2016 are entitled to notice of and to vote at the meeting.
+Shareholders of record at the close of business on June 5, 2017 are entitled to notice of and to vote at the meeting.